How to Celebrate Juneteenth at Work

 Juneteenth is a unifying opportunity to bring all employees together to learn about the Black American experience.
 Encourage non-Black employees to start small by simply wishing colleagues on Juneteenth.
 Educate employees on awkward questions that they could encounter, such as ‘Can I say Happy Juneteenth?’ or ‘How to wish people on Juneteenth?'
 Simple messages like “Happy Juneteenth” or “Wishing you a meaningful Juneteenth” can also help black employees feel supported.

-3. Honor Juneteenth as a day of service: Juneteenth is the perfect opportunity to address the historical effects of racism and underrepresentation by driving meaningful impact.
-Commit time as an organization to volunteer and mentor Black underprivileged youth or learn and share Black History on Juneteenth.
+Juneteenth is the perfect opportunity to address the historical effects of racism and underrepresentation by driving meaningful impact.
+Commit time as an organization to volunteer and mentor Black underprivileged youth, or learn and share Black History on Juneteenth.
 Taking action is the best way to support the progress of the Black community.

 How to celebrate Juneteenth at work: 13 ways to engage employees virtually and in-person